Shell finds gas in North Sea prospect and embarks on commerciality evaluation

 The drilling operations at this gas prospect started in November 2022.
 The well 41/05a-2 is located in license P2252, which Shell operates with a 65 per cent interest while Deltic Energy (30 per cent) and ONE-Dyas (5 per cent) act as its partners.

-Based on Deltic Energy’s update on Wednesday, Shell reported that gas has been encountered in the reservoir and recommended to the Joint Venture (JV) that a full well testing programme be undertaken.
+Based on Deltic Energy’s update on Wednesday, Shell reported that gas was encountered in the reservoir and recommended to the Joint Venture (JV) that a full well testing programme be undertaken.
 Due to this, the JV has endorsed Shell’s recommendation to undertake a full well test to evaluate the commerciality of the Pensacola prospect and update the geological model.
 The well testing is expected to take approximately 30 days.

 Graham Swindells, Chief Executive of Deltic Energy, commented: “We are very pleased to have encountered hydrocarbons in the Pensacola exploration well at this intermediate stage of well operations.
 We now look forward to working with the operator on the well testing programme, and will update the market once that programme is completed.”